UniMS/SMS-API/docs/3-seeder.md

 # Useful Command

+### Creating a seeder

 0. Create seeders **as sorted in migrations** because of foreign keys constraints.
-Otherwrise, seeders are not goning work properly.
+Otherwrise, seeders are not goning to work properly.

 1. Create a seeder: